 Second, you need to take a look at a harrowing IMC fatal accident to feel a great sense of despair.
 One such accident (click for details) occurred in November 2004.
 In it, the pilot of a single engine Cessna P210 in IMC starts losing the engine at 19,000 feet.
 Despite substantial and effective assistance from ATC for a prompt descent, the pilot loses all engine power, loses his instruments, reports "difficulty maintaining control of the airplane in this IMC" and soon loses his life when the aircraft impacts the ground.
 Without vacuum for his standard instruments, maintaining directional control in IMC was almost impossible.
 These types of accidents happen all the time.
 But they can be avoided.

 Third, then, is to look for a solution inexpensive enough for general-aviation aircraft.
 And here we are fortunate.
 At least two companies (Blue Mountain Avionics and Dynon Avionics) make Electronic Flight Information Systems (EFIS) in the vicinity of $2,500 which are self-contained and provide an hour or more of operation on backup batteries.
-Using breathtaking but proven technology, these solid-state units have all components housed in a standard 3 1/8" round package.
+Using advanced but proven technology, these solid-state units have all components housed in a standard 3 1/8" round package.
 They connect only to the power bus and to the pitot/static plumbing, requiring no vacuum.
 And the wealth of information they provide is stunning, considering their small size, low power consumption and moderate cost.
 In the figure you can see that the unit gives attitude (both artificial horizon and bank angle), airspeed, altitude, vertical speed, compass heading and turn rate.
 It even provides turn coordination with lateral ball acceleration.

 But there is a catch.
 The units are sold for experimental aircraft and are not certified.
 So our fourth task is to ask if there is any downside to allowing these instruments to be installed on certified aircraft solely for reference and backup purposes.
 When you consider the design of these units -- all solid-state, with no moving parts -- and the low power consumption (typically 8 watts, 20 watts if the internal battery is charging), it is immediately evident that inclusion of this instrument will not adversely affect an aircraft.
 Especially considering that the standard installation will be via a fuse or breaker.